rohanaurora/Selfie-Booth/README.md

 # Selfie-Booth

-As a part of the interview process for Audible, Inc., an Amazon.com, Inc. subsidiary, I was given the following task -
+As a part of the interview process for Audible, Inc., I was given the following task -

 >Using the Instagram API, create an iOS app that displays photos tagged with hashtag #selfie.
 Then implement tap to enlarge feature.
 Complete as much as you can within one day.